 Report the Hg concentration determined from the total Hg catch (sum of the mass collected in sections 1 and 2 of the sorbent trap) and the total volume of dry gas metered.
 Use Equation 12B-6 in Performance Specification 12B to calculate the Hg concentration in μ g/scm rounded to three significant figures using scientific notation.
 For example, if the Hg concentration is 0.0245 μ g/scm, report 2.45E-2.
 The "E" must be capitalized and the field must not contain spaces in between the characters.
+Do not use "plus" characters after the "E" when reporting concentrations greater than or equal to one.
+For example, if the Hg concentration is 2.45 μ g/scm, report 2.45E0.
 Report only one figure to the left of the decimal point.

-Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.
+Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control," or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.

-Post Leak Check Result Code Element Name: PostLeakCheckResultCode
+Post Leak Check Result Code (PostLeakCheckResultCode)

 Report the results of the post-test leak check conducted at the end of the sample collection period.
-If the post-test leak check is passed, report "PASSED," if the leak check is failed, report "FAILED".
+If the post-test leak check is passed, report "PASSED," if the leak check is failed, report "FAILED."

-Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.
+Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control," or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.

-Percent Breakthrough
+Percent Breakthrough (PercentBreakthrough)